 Q. How do I nominate someone for the Silver Beaver award?

 A. Nomination forms are available via www.saltlakescouts.org.
-Select “Council” then “Associations” then “Silver Beaver Association.”
-Scroll down to the bottom of the page and select “forms.”
+Select “Programs” then “Association:Silver Beaver”.
+The link is directly under the previous year congratulatory list.
 You can then print the .pdf copy of the nomination form.
 If you are in one of our offices, they should have forms you can pick up.
 Nominations are due by 5:30 pm on the 1st Tuesday in November.

 Q. When are Silver Beaver nomination forms due?